Danielmasud/Operational-Amplifier-Design/README.md

 3. **Gain Stage:** A Common-Source amplifier providing an additional 40dB gain.
 It includes a **25pF Miller Compensation Capacitor** to ensure frequency stability and prevent oscillations.
 4. **Output Buffer:** A current-sink biased stage designed for low output impedance, enabling the system to drive a 100Ω load without significant gain degradation.

-## Design Highlights & Challenges
-* **Stability Analysis:** Used Bode plots to verify the Phase Margin and Gain Margin, ensuring the amplifier remains stable under closed-loop conditions.
-* **Iterative Sizing:** Transistor W/L ratios were iteratively optimized to balance DC operating points with AC performance requirements.
-* **Load Matching:** The output stage was specifically tuned to handle high current demands for low-resistance loads.

-## Tools Used
-* **LTspice:** For DC, AC (Frequency Response), and Transient analysis.

 ## Visual Documentation Guide